RANNS RESCHEDULE INVASION BY 23 YEARS!

 to the detection of an asteroid heading on a collision course for the planet.

 It is estimated that the asteroid, only discovered by astronomers in July 2002, will strike Earth during 2019.
 The event could spark globally catastrophic events.
-[Evidence still being collated indicates the date may be out by as much as seven years, bringing it forward to 2012.]
+[Evidence still being collated indicates the date may be out by as much as seven years, bringing it forward to 2012 -or advancing it to 2026.]

 This Rann, behind 12 inch armour glass, was pictured at Portadown in the UK.